Applying Standards, Regulatory Authority, and Role Boundaries

 Standards as Field Tools

-Safety standards are used to decide what controls are required for a task.
-The CHST should not apply standards as isolated quotations.
-The correct process is to identify the work, identify the hazard, determine which requirement applies, confirm the definitions, and compare the field condition to the required control.
-For example, a fall protection question depends on height, surface, edge condition, work type, feasibility, system selected, anchorage, rescue, and training.
-An excavation question depends on depth, soil, water, access, utilities, vibration, spoil placement, and competent person inspection.
+Safety standards decide what controls a task requires.
+The CHST does not apply standards as isolated quotations.
+The process is: identify the work, identify the hazard, find the applicable requirement, confirm the definitions, and compare the field condition to the required control.
+A fall-protection question turns on height, surface, edge condition, work type, feasibility, system selected, anchorage strength, rescue, and training.
+29 CFR 1926.502(d)(15) sets personal fall-arrest anchorages at 5,000 lb per worker (or a 2:1 safety factor under a qualified person).
+An excavation question turns on depth, soil classification, water, access, utilities, vibration, spoil placement, and competent-person inspection.
+Sources can include OSHA construction standards (29 CFR 1926), OSHA general industry standards where incorporated, state-plan rules (which must be at least as effective as federal OSHA), EPA environmental rules, DOT transportation rules, local fire and building codes, permit conditions, owner specs, and ANSI/ASSP consensus standards.

 Regulatory Authority

 Regulatory authority is the power to set, inspect, interpret, or enforce requirements.
-OSHA or a state plan generally enforces worker safety and health requirements.
-EPA and state environmental agencies may regulate stormwater, waste, air emissions, spills, and hazardous substances.
-DOT may regulate transportation of hazardous materials and some roadway operations.
-Local fire marshals may enforce hot work, fire access, fuel storage, and emergency access requirements.
-Owners and general contractors may enforce contract requirements and site rules.
+Federal OSHA or an approved state plan enforces worker safety and health.
+The General Duty Clause, Section 5(a)(1) of the OSH Act covers recognized hazards with no specific standard.
+EPA and state agencies regulate stormwater, waste, air emissions, and spills.
+DOT regulates hazardous-materials transport and some roadway operations.
+Fire marshals enforce hot work, access, fuel storage, and alarms.
+Owners and prime contractors enforce contract requirements and site rules.

 | Authority or role | Typical concern | CHST action |